MichiganSolarCarTeam/micro-lint/CONTRIBUTING.md

 The tests should all run and pass.
 If they don't all pass, you should file an issue.

-On occasion, you may want to run the `microLint` executable by hand.
-You can install the `microLint` executable in the virtualenv:
+On occasion, you may want to run the `micro-lint` executable by hand.
+You can install the `micro-lint` executable in the virtualenv:

     $ pip install -e .
-    $ microLint test.cpp
+    $ micro-lint test.cpp

 # Making changes

-Here is how `microLint` works:
+Here is how `micro-lint` works:

   1. Convert each source file into a list of tokens.
 See `tokenizer.py` for more information on what a token is.